 When people think about the Fed, they tend to think about us as getting up in the morning and setting interest rates.
-But what many people don't realize is we do that within a specific framework and we're guided by a long-term strategy.1
+But what many people don't realize is we do that within a specific framework and we're guided by a long-term strategy (Board of Governors 2017).